Custos-Diretriz/custos-contracts/README.md

 # Crime Records Smart Contract Documentation

 ## Overview
-The Crime Records smart contract is a decentralized application built on the Ethereum blockchain, designed to manage crime records as non-fungible tokens (NFTs).
+The Crime Records smart contract is a decentralized application built on the Base blockchain, designed to manage crime records as non-fungible tokens (NFTs).
 The contract provides a framework for creating, managing, and transferring crime records, ensuring transparency, security, and immutability.

 ### License
 The Crime Records smart contract is released under the MIT license.